EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

-Currently working on projects to be published.
+Currently working on Projects to be Published.